-The NSW Gateway Policy (TPP17-01) sets out guidance and minimum requirements for the delivery and monitoring of Gateway Reviews in NSW.
+The NSW Gateway Policy (TPG22-12) sets out guidance and minimum requirements for the delivery and monitoring of Gateway Reviews in NSW.
 Gateway Reviews are independent Reviews conducted at key points, or Gates, along the lifecycle of a project and are important for providing confidence to the NSW Government (through Cabinet) that projects are being delivered on time, to cost and in line with government objectives.

 Infrastructure NSW is the Gateway Coordination Agency (GCA) for the government's capital infrastructure projects and programs.
 As the GCA, Infrastructure NSW developed, implemented and administers the Infrastructure Investor Assurance Framework (IIAF).
-The roles and responsibilities of Infrastructure NSW as well as delivery agencies, in relation to assurance processes are set out in the IIAF.
-It is the responsibility of all delivery agencies to meet the requirements of the IIAF.
+The roles and responsibilities of Infrastructure NSW as well as Delivery Agencies, in relation to assurance processes are set out in the IIAF.
+It is the responsibility of all Delivery Agencies to meet the requirements of the IIAF.

-Gateway Reviews are one of the four elements of the Infrastructure NSW risk-based assurance approach for all capital infrastructure projects valued at or more than \$10 million.
+Gateway Reviews are one of the four elements of the Infrastructure NSW risk-based assurance approach for all capital infrastructure projects and programs valued at or more than \$10 million.
 The risk-based approach relies on an understanding of an agency's capability and capacity to develop and deliver capital projects and programs.

-The outcome of each Gateway Review is a Review Report that includes commentary to inform the NSW Government of a project's progress against objectives.
-The Review Report also includes a series of recommendations aimed at assisting the delivery agency to develop and deliver their project and programs successfully.
+The outcome of each Gateway Review is a Review Report that includes commentary to inform the NSW Government.
+The Review Report also includes a series of recommendations aimed at assisting the Delivery (or Accountable) Agency to develop and deliver their projects and programs successfully.

-Gateway Reviews can consider an individual project or a program consisting of a number of projects.
+Gateway Reviews can consider an individual project or a program consisting of a number of projects (incl. sector specific and place-based).
 For the purposes of this workbook, the use of the term 'project' also covers the grouping of projects into a program.

-The document has been developed by Infrastructure NSW, as the Gateway Coordination Agency (GCA) for capital infrastructure projects and programs.
+This document has been developed by Infrastructure NSW, as the Gateway Coordination Agency (GCA) for capital infrastructure projects and programs.
 Copyright in this material and assurance methodology outlined resides with the New South Wales Government.
-Enquiries around reproduction of the material outside of the NSW Government should be directed to assurance@infrastructure.nsw.gov.au.
+Enquiries around reproduction of the material outside of the NSW Government should be directed to assurance@infrastructure.nsw.gov.au